srokicki/HybridDBT/README.md

 If you want to execute the DBT framework on a given elf file (binaries.riscv), run the following command:

-	$ ./build/bin/dbt [-O optLevel] [-v] -f binaries.riscv [-a "arguments"] [-i inputStream] [-o outputStream]
+	$ ./build/bin/dbt [-O optLevel] [-v verboseLevel] -f binaries.riscv [-i inputStream] [-o outputStream] -- arguments

 The parameters are the following:
 * optLevel is the optimization level of the DBT process.
 It can take a value between 0 and two.
 Optimization level zero just performs the first naive translation of RISC-V binaries into VLIW, without trying to exploit ILP.
 Optimization level one will find blocks, generate the intermediate representation (IR) for them and use it to generate efficient binaries.
 Optimization level 2 will work at procedure level and try to build traces, unroll loops...
-* verbose (-v) if verbose is activated, the processor will print all its internal state at each cycle of the simulation.
-This represent a huge amount of data to print and thus slow down the simulation.
+* verboseLevel can control the amount of information that will be printed during the process.
+Default value is zero and cause the process to print only error messages.
+Other values print information on more and more optimization levels.
 * binaries.riscv is the RISC-V binary file we want to execute.
-* arguments is the list of argument to pass to the application executed.
 * inputStream can be used to set the source of the standard input.
 If a file is set there, then all read on the standard input will be done on this file instead.
 * outputStream can be used to set the destination of standard outputs.
 Same than for inputStream, if a file is set there, the output will be written in this file instead.
 Note that you can use several -o outputStream to allocate to the different standard output.
 If one is set at stderr or stdout, it will be mapped to the standard error or the standard output.
+* arguments is the list of argument to pass to the application executed.

 Note that the simulator has access to the standard system calls on your computers.
 It can open/close files and read/write their contents.

 In addition to the DBT framework, we also provided an instruction level simulator for the RISC-V. This simulator can be used to make sure that the RISC-V binary file is compatible and should work on the DBT frameworK.
 This simulator shared a lot of code with the DBT framework.
 You can use it with the following command: